Celebrity worship syndrome: Classifications

+Michael Jackson at the White House.
+Jackson has been considered one of the prime examples of celebrity worship, both during his lifetime and after his death.

 Entertainment-social

 This level of admiration is linked to a celebrity's ability to capture the attention of their fans.
 Entertainment-social celebrity worship is used to describe a relatively low level of obsession.
 An example of a typical entertainment-social attitude would be "My friends and I like to discuss what my favorite celebrity has done."

 It may also be seen in the form of obsessively following celebrities on social media, although considered the lowest level of celebrity worship.
 It has been seen to have a number of negative effects with regards the development of unhealthy eating tendencies (eating disorders), anxiety, depression, poor body image and low self esteem, especially in young adolescents aged 13 to mid-20s.
-This can be supported by a study carried out on a group of female adolescents between the ages of (17–20).
+This can be supported by a study carried out on a group of female adolescents between the ages of 17–20.

 Intense-personal

 This is an intermediate level of obsession that is associated with neuroticism as well as behaviors linked to psychoticism.
 An example of an intense-personal attitude toward a celebrity would include claims such as "I consider my favorite celebrity to be my soul mate."
 It has been found that in particular, people who worship celebrities in this manner often have low self-esteem with regards to their body type, especially if they think that the celebrity is physically attractive.
 The effects of intense-personal celebrity worship on body image are seen in some cases of cosmetic surgery.
 Females who have high levels of obsession are more accepting of cosmetic surgery than those who do not obsess over celebrities to this extent.